 Do You Suspect Nursing Home Abuse?

 There are several steps you can take if you suspect that your loved one is being abused or neglected in a San Bernardino nursing home.
 First and foremost, it is important to verify your loved one's account of the incident or incidents.

 If you suspect abuse, inform the police department or district attorney.
-Under California law, it is required to report elder abuse as soon as it happens.
+Under state of California law, it is required to report elder abuse as soon as it happens.
 If there is evidence of a crime, the prosecutor will press criminal charges against the individuals involved.